mobxjs/mobx/docs/refguide/api.md

 ### Decorators

 Use decorators to fine tune the observability of properties defined via `observable`, `extendObservable` and `observable.object`.
-They can also control the autoconversion rules for specific properties.
+They can also control the auto-conversion rules for specific properties.

 The following decorators are available: